sct-pipeline/balgrist-sci/README.md

 The rest of the directories and files will be created during the processing.

 ```
+├── participants.tsv        --> file with participant information; see example below
 ├── sourcedata              --> folder containing DICOM files for each subject
 │   ├── dir_20230711        --> folder with DICOM files for first subject and first session
 │   ├── dir_20230711        --> folder with DICOM files for second subject and first session